Quality Improvement

 SOPs

-Once your change idea has been successfully tested it may be time to spread to new areas, teams or other parts of your system.
+Check if the improvements have sustained, after you have tested and implemented your change idea.
+If so, it may be time to spread to new areas, teams or other parts of your system.

-Successful spread involves developing a spread plan and a spread aim to measure and evaluate progress.
+Successful spread involves developing a spread plan and a spread aim.
+This will help you measure and review progress.
 Using the “Readiness for Spread” checklist can help you to assess if your change idea is ready to spread.
-Also have a look below at the questions to ask as an improvement team which will help to spread improvement.

 Readiness for spread checklist